ads-mirrors/coldfusion-lucee/test/README.md

 mvn test -DtestFilter="{testFilename}"
 ```

+Pipe the build output to a file, which you can then grep afterwards, rather than re-running the build just to grep again.

 ### Test Runner Options

 You can use the following options to control which tests are run and how they are executed (see [Lucee Docs](https://docs.lucee.org/guides/working-with-source/build-from-source.html#build-performance-tips)):